What Does Microsoft 365 Support Actually Cover?

 Password resets are a fraction of the job.
 Real Microsoft 365 support covers the full environment: Exchange Online configuration, Teams structure and governance, SharePoint and OneDrive permissions, Entra ID identity management, Intune device enrollment, security and compliance controls, user onboarding and offboarding, license management, access controls, and data retention policies.

 There is also a strategic dimension.
 Which licensing tier is appropriate for your current usage?
-Are you paying for features you do not use while missing features that would improve security or productivity?
+Are you paying for features you do not use while missing features that would meaningfully improve security or productivity?
+What is the right structure for collaboration, when should information live in Teams versus SharePoint versus individual OneDrive folders?
 Good Microsoft 365 support addresses these questions and keeps answering them as the business changes.

 Why small businesses struggle with Microsoft 365

-The result is predictable: former employees still have active accounts, MFA is enforced for some users but not others, Teams has grown without governance, SharePoint permissions are inconsistent, security alerts go unread, and licensing costs drift upward.
+The result is predictable: former employees still have active accounts.
+MFA is enforced for some users but not others.
+Teams has grown without any governance structure.
+SharePoint permissions are inconsistent and unmapped.
+Security alerts from the Microsoft 365 Defender portal go unread.
+Licensing costs drift upward because no one is reviewing what is assigned versus what is used.

 The business risks of weak Microsoft 365 support